The best ways to respond to "why are you leaving your job?"

 Understanding the question

-Leaving a job you dislike can be liberating, but you must navigate the interview carefully.
+Leaving a job you dislike can be liberating, but how you communicate that in an interview matters.

 Alternative ways interviewers could ask this question: